Three Sisters Canmore: History, Viewpoints & Photography

 And at last, a third tilt of the camera upward focused on the peaks as the rising sun created some beautiful alpenglow, while the clouds radiated gorgeous pastel shades of orange.
 It is hard to express the exhilaration I feel when an image that starts as a concept finally comes to fruition.
 My perseverance had paid off.

 The final image, 'Three Sisters' is a 'vertorama', consisting of three horizontal images combined together to form a vertical image in ultra high resolution.
-This camera capture technique results in a photograph that can be printed under a single sheet of acrylic as big as 60x80 inches while still holding razor sharp detail when viewed only inches away.
+This camera capture technique results in a photograph that can be printed at unimaginable sizes while still holding razor sharp detail when viewed only inches away.

 Limited Edition Prints